 - Data type: int, text, float, bool, or date.

 - comments optional

 - Comments about the field.
 These will be displayed in the field description plugin and as tooltips within the curation interface.

 - · curate_only

-- Set to 'yes' to hide field on an isolate information page in the standard interface.
-The field will be visible
+- Set to 'yes' to hide field unless logged-in user is a curator or admin.

-if the page is accessed via the curator's interface (version 1.10.0+).

-- · default
+- default

 - Default value.
 This will be entered automatically in the web form but can be overridden.

 - dropdown

 - Select if you want this field to have its own dropdown filter box on the query page.
 If the field has an option list it will use the values in it, otherwise all values defined in the database will be included: 'yes' or 'no', default 'no'.
 This setting can be overridden by individual user preferences.

 - · length

 - Length of field, default 12.

 - · maindisplay

 - Sets if field is displayed in the main table after a database search, 'yes' or 'no', default 'yes'.
 This setting can be overridden by individual user preferences.

 - max

 - Maximum value for integer and date types.
 Special values such as CURRENT_YEAR and CUR-RENT_DATE can be used.

 - min

 - Minimum value for integer and date types.

-- no_curate
+- · no curate

 - Setting this will hide the field in the curator interface and prevent it from being manually modified.
 This is

 useful for fields that are populated by automated scripts or database triggers.
 Can be 'yes' or 'no', default

 'no'.

 - · optlist

 - Sets if this field has a list of allowed values, default 'no'.
 Surround each option with an <option> tag.

-- · regex
+- regex

 - Regular expression used to constrain field values, e.g. regex="^[A-Z].\$" forces the first letter of the value to be capitalized.

 - · required

 - Sets if data is required for this field, 'yes' or 'no', default 'yes'.

 - · userfield

-- Select if you want this field to have its own dropdown filter box of users (populated from the users table): 'yes' or 'no', default 'no'.
+- Select if you want this field to have its own dropdown filter box of users (populated from the users table):

+'yes' or 'no', default 'no'.

 - web

 - URL that will be used to hyperlink field values.
 If [?] is included in the URL, this will be substituted for the actual field value.